Biruchiy contemporary art project: RESÒ Lab (Italy)

 Italy.
 In 2013, RESÒ Lab was initiated in collaboration with RESÒ, International Network for Artist Residencies and Educational Programs in Piedmont (Italy).
 It is a long-term participant exchange project between Biruchiy and leading Italian art foundations.
 In RESÒ Lab residencies, artists for a few weeks get acquainted with the local art stage.
 The exchange is both bilateral and unilateral.

 In 2013, Byriuchyi Island was visited by Sotheby's representatives, who purchased several painters' works.
-The residency was also visited by Massimo Melotti, an external relations specialist from Castle of Rivoli museum of contemporary art (Turin, Italy).
+The residency was also visited by Massimo Melotti, an external relations specialist from Castle of Rivoli museum of contemporary art (Turin).
 In 2014, due to the war in Eastern Ukraine, RESÒ delayed Italian artists' coming to Byriuchyi Island.
 Nevertheless, in November 2014, Vitaliy Kokhan, Ivan Svitlychniy and the curator Sergiy Kantsedal invited by RESÒ, visited the residency of Cittadellarte-Fondazione Pistoletto (Biella, Italy).

 In autumn 2015, RESÒ sent to Byriuchyi Island a delegation of artists from Italy, headed by Massimo Melotti.
 Byriuchyi became the filming location for a film by Italian film directors Gianluca and Massimiliano de Serio, who arrived at the Island immediately after participating in Venice International Film Festival.
 One of the participants of Biruchiy 016 was the Italian film director and artist Giorgio Cugno.
 He shot here the fourth part of the film "XAU" with the actor Ostap Stupka in the lead role.
 The previous parts of the film were shot in Colombia, Egypt and the USA.

 In the autumn of 2017, the Italian artist Franco Ariaudo arrived in Byriuchyi Island.
 Elaborating upon the theme of the September residence "Running on water...," he started working on a long-term project titled "Basilisk," a set of events to study techniques of running on water.
 Franco Ariaudo proceeded with the Basilisk project already in Italy (Turin and Rome) and published a limited edition book "Basilisk or how to run on water" in three languages (Italian, English and Russian).
 This is a rare case of a separate book dedicated to a single author's art project.

 In October–November 2017, members of Biruchiy project Alina Yakubenko and Oleksiy Say visited the residency Cittadellarte-Fondazione Pistoletto.
 Biruchiy 018 was held through the help of the Ukrainian Cultural Foundation and the Istituto Italiano di Cultura in Kyiv.
 The 13th season of the project centers around artistic comprehension of ritual practices of neoshamanism.
 The event was visited by Cecilia Guida, PhD and Professor of the Accademia di Belle Arti di Bologna (Bologna, Italy).